Meeting in a Polygon by Anonymous Oblivious Robots: Algorithms and Correctness

 Suppose now that $P$ is axially symmetric, and let $\ell$ be the axis of symmetry containing the pivot point.
 We will augment $P$ while keeping it symmetric with respect to $\ell$.
 If a hole of $P$ intersects $\ell$, we connect it to a neighboring hole or to the external boundary of $P$ in a deterministic way, by drawing a sub-segment of $\ell$ not incident to the pivot point.
 If a hole $H$ of $P$ does not intersect $\ell$, it must have a symmetric hole $H'$ on the other side of $\ell$.
 Then we draw a diagonal (again, in a deterministic way) not intersecting $\ell$ to connect $H$ to another hole or to the external boundary.
 We also draw the symmetric diagonal to connect $H'$.
 Since the two diagonals do not intersect each other (or they would intersect $\ell$), cutting $P$ along them does not disconnect it.
 Figure~\ref{f:3} shows an example of how such diagonals can be chosen in a symmetric polygon (in this example, $\ell$ is the vertical axis).

-\paragraph{Patrolling the polygon.} In the previous paragraphs, we described how to select a finite set of segments $D\subset P$.
-As a result of cutting $P$ along these segments, we obtain a \emph{degenerate} simply connected polygon $\widetilde{P}=P\setminus D$.
+\paragraph{Patrolling the polygon.} In the previous paragraphs, we described how to select a finite set of segments in $P$: let $D$ be the union of these segments.
+As a result of cutting $P$ along such segments, we obtain a \emph{degenerate} simply connected polygon $\widetilde{P}=P\setminus D$.
 By ``degenerate'' we mean that its boundary is no longer the boundary of a topologically closed 2-manifold.
 However, it is possible to perform a \emph{tour} of the boundary of $\widetilde{P}$, by walking along the external boundary of $P$, and then taking a detour along a segment of $D$ and around a hole of $P$, as soon as one is found.
 The resulting tour can be clockwise or counterclockwise, and traverses each edge of $P$ once and each segment of $D$ twice (once in each direction).
 One such tour is illustrated in Figure~\ref{f:3}.
 Intuitively, this would correspond to slightly ``thickening'' each segment of $D$, subtracting $D$ from $P$, and walking around the boundary of the resulting (non-degenerate) polygon.

 The PATROL phase of our algorithm consists in taking a tour of $\widetilde P$ and switching direction (from clockwise to counterclockwise and vice versa) every time the pivot point is reached.
 So, all vertices of $P$ are perpetually visited in some fixed order, then in the opposite order, and so on.
 At any time, the searcher can always determine its next destination point based on the history of snapshots stored in memory.